Kttra/RegexPatterns/README.md

 # RegexPatterns
 Realtime regex program in C#.
 Used to test regex expressions as this can become a very complicated topic.
 This regex program is made to show results while you type real-time to make it easier to understand how regex works.
 Below is some information on how the regex expression works.
-The regex class is from the namespace: System.Text.RegularExpression.
+The regex class is from the namespace: System.Text.RegularExpressions.

 **Interface**
 ----------------------